Chess boxing: Chessboxing Nation

-London Chessboxing is a brand under which the sport of chessboxing has been promoted since 2008 in London, England.
-Although the sport has been practised in London since 1978, the home of chessboxing in London today is Islington Boxing Club, where London Chessboxing hosts regular training sessions.
+London Chessboxing is a brand under which the sport of chess boxing has been promoted since 2008 in London, England.
+Although the sport has been practised in London since 1978, the home of chess boxing in London today is Islington Boxing Club, where London Chessboxing hosts regular training sessions.

-The first-ever chessboxing event hosted in the UK under the brand was at Bethnal Green Working Men's club in Hackney by Tim Woolgar on 15 August 2008.
+The first-ever chess boxing event hosted in the UK under the brand was at Bethnal Green Working Men's club in Hackney by Tim Woolgar on 15 August 2008.
 Other notable venues include Chelsea Old Town Hall, The Grange Hotel in St Pauls, and the Royal Albert Hall.
 Their events are hosted at Scala, King's Cross, York Hall, and The Dome, in Tuffnell Park.
 The events are also broadcast on the livestreaming service Twitch.

 In 2021 London Chessboxing rebranded as Chessboxing Nation in order to compete with Chessboxing Global; however, Chessboxing Global collapsed following the death of Iepe Rubingh.

 Documentary

 In July 2021, a documentary titled By Rook or Left Hook – The Story of Chessboxing premiered at the Doc Edge documentary festival in New Zealand, to positive reviews.
 The film was produced and directed by Canadian filmmaker David Bitton and executive-produced by Ed Cunningham, producer of the gaming documentary The King of Kong.
-By Rook or Left Hook tracks the early years of chessboxing, primarily focusing on the tensions that formed between the sport's inventor, Iepe Rubingh, and London Chessboxing founder, Tim Woolgar, and the formation of the two rival governing bodies, the WCBO and the WCBA.
-Although the documentary was filmed over an eightyear period, (November 2010 to January 2018), the story spans over 21 years—from Rubingh's early years as an artist, all the way up to his death in May 2020.
+By Rook or Left Hook tracks the early years of chess boxing, primarily focusing on the tensions that formed between the sport's inventor, Iepe Rubingh, and London Chessboxing founder, Tim Woolgar, and the formation of the two rival governing bodies, the WCBO and the WCBA.
+Although the documentary was filmed over an eight-year period, (November 2010 to January 2018), the story spans over 21 years—from Rubingh's early years as an artist, all the way up to his death in May 2020.

 Chess boxing and science

-In parallel with the development of chessboxing as a sport, the discipline has found an increasing place in several works by leading scientists who study the potential application of the concept in various fields.
+In parallel with the development of chess boxing as a sport, the discipline has found an increasing place in several works by leading scientists who study the potential application of the concept in various fields.